marp-team/marp-cli/README.md

 `options` can set the base options for the constructor of the used engine.
 You can fine-tune constructor options for [Marp Core](https://github.com/marp-team/marp-core#constructor-options) / [Marpit](https://marpit-api.marp.app/marpit).

+##### Example

-For example, the below configuration will set constructor option for Marp Core as specified:
+The below configuration will set constructor option for Marp Core as specified:

 - Disables [Marp Core's line breaks conversion](https://github.com/marp-team/marp-core#marp-markdown) (`\n` to `<br />`) to match for CommonMark, by passing [markdown-it's `breaks` option](https://markdown-it.github.io/markdown-it/#MarkdownIt.new) as `false`.
 - Disable minification for rendered theme CSS to make debug your style easily, by passing [`minifyCSS`](https://github.com/marp-team/marp-core#minifycss-boolean) as `false`.